hogusea/seedsigner/README.md

 # Project Summary

-**Mobick Logbook** is a specialized fork of the [SeedSigner](https://github.com/SeedSigner/seedsigner) project, tailored specifically for the **BitMobick** ecosystem.
+**Mobick Logbook** is a specialized fork of the [SeedSigner](https://github.com/SeedSigner/seedsigner) project, tailored specifically for the **BTCMobick** ecosystem.

-The goal of Mobick Logbook is to lower the cost and complexity of BitMobick multisignature wallet use.
+The goal of Mobick Logbook is to lower the cost and complexity of BTCMobick multisignature wallet use.
 It offers anyone the opportunity to build a verifiably air-gapped, stateless signing device using inexpensive, publicly available hardware components (usually < $50).

 ### Key Changes in Mobick Logbook:
-* **BitMobick Support:** Native support for the BitMobick network and unit (`bick`).
+* **BTCMobick Support:** Native support for the BTCMobick network and unit (`bick`).
 * **Korean Language Support:** Fully localized Korean interface (select via Settings).
 * **Mobick Donation QR:** Built-in QR code display for easy donations.
 * **Rebranded UI:** Custom boot logo and user interface tweaks.